deanpektas27/red-react/README.md

 # red-react
-A full-fledged webapp for The RED Initiative, developed by Dean Pektas
+A landing page powered by Vite for The RED Initiative, developed by Dean Pektas